insunaa/CO2-TTGO-PROMETHEUS/README.md

-# CO2 Sensor on TTGO with MQTT
+# CO2 Sensor on TTGO with Prometheus

 This is a project for measuring CO2 concentration as well as humidity and temperature.
 Different GUI modes are available.

 In order to reduce the number of wires and required soldering, this sensor is using the TTGO module.

-The module is connected via MQTT to the home automation solution.
-A nice user interface is achieved via NoreRED running on a raspberry pi also connected via MQTT.
-In addition you can control the Sensor module since it is subscribing to a specific topic.

 ## User Interface